pkmollman/nagios-better-stack-connector/README.md

 ## Monitoring

 The service exposes a health check endpoint at /api/health.
 It will respond with a 200 status code if the service is healthy, and a 500 status code if it is not.
+The service updates the health status every minute.
 This can be used to easily monitor the connector from a BetterStack monitor.

 It will return plain text with a message describing the health status.